holistic-web/toolbox/tools/image-comparer/README.md

 # Image Comparer

-A tool to provide a visual comparison of two image files.
+This tool provides a visual comparison of two image files.
 The comparison is powered by the [pixelmatch](https://www.npmjs.com/package/pixelmatch) package.

 Hosted at http://image-comparer.holistic-toolbox.com